Slow Cooker Pepper Steak Recipe

 Once the meat is tender, add cornstarch and water to the contents in the slow cooker and stir until it’s evenly distributed.

-The only thing to note is that it’s important not to overcook the peppers.
-Adding the peppers in the last hour of cooking ensures that they will retain their shape and flavor when the dish is complete!
+It’s important not to overcook the peppers.
+Adding the peppers in the last hour of cooking ensures that they will not get overcooked/mushy.

 Serve